 HR professionals know the struggle all too well of having to do tedious tasks nearly every day.
 Luckily, solutions have come along to automate much of this work and have already lessened the burden on many HR departments.
 Today, the HR software market finds itself among the leaders in business software.
 With a marketplace worth over $14 billion and rising, HR management software has become one of the most important tools for companies to implement.

 Following our marketing automation survey, we wanted to find today’s HR software buying trends.
-Over the past four months, we surveyed companies that were looking to buy HR software.
+Over the past four months, we surveyed over 100 companies that were looking to buy HR software.
 The chart below shows the full breakdown of these buyers by company size:

 Just as we did in the marketing automation study, we whittled the responses down to three categories: